tribixbite/awesome/README.md

 *   [google/A2A](https://github.com/google/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Agent Communication Protocol
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀
-*   [Abiorh001/mcp\_omni\_connect](https://github.com/Abiorh001/mcp_omni_connect) - MCPOmni Connect is a versatile command-line interface (CLI) client designed to connect to various Model Context Protocol (MCP) servers using both stdio and sse transport.
+*   [Abiorh001/mcp\_omni\_connect](https://github.com/Abiorh001/mcp_omni_connect) - MCPOmni Connect is a versatile command-line interface (CLI) client designed to connect to various Model Context Protocol (MCP) servers using  stdio, streamble http, and sse transport.
 It provides seamless integration with OpenAI models and all other LLM and supports dynamic tool and resource management across multiple servers.
 *   [langchain-ai/mcpdoc](https://github.com/langchain-ai/mcpdoc) - Expose llms-txt to IDEs for development
 *   [cased/kit](https://github.com/cased/kit) - 🛠️ The toolkit for codebase mapping, symbol extraction, and many kinds of code search.
 Build AI-powered devtools!
 *   [run-llama/llama-lab](https://github.com/run-llama/llama-lab) -